-A: Developed through a strategic partnership between the U.S. Department of Labor and state Unemployment Insurance agencies, the State Information Data Exchange System (SIDES) and SIDES E-Response systems offer employers and third-party administrators (TPAs) – free of charge – a secure, electronic and nationally standardized format to respond to Unemployment Insurance information requests, reduce follow-up phone calls and streamline Unemployment Insurance response processes.
+A: Developed through a strategic partnership among the U.S. Department of Labor, state Unemployment Insurance agencies and businesses, the State Information Data Exchange System (SIDES) and SIDES E-Response systems offer employers and third-party administrators (TPAs) – free of charge – a secure, electronic and nationally standardized format to respond to Unemployment Insurance information requests, reduce follow-up phone calls and streamline Unemployment Insurance response processes.

 Q: What are the differences between SIDES and SIDES E-Response?

 A: SIDES E-Response provides an easy and efficient way for employers with smaller numbers of Unemployment Insurance information requests to respond to the Department of Labor.
-(Small third-party administrators cannot use the E-Response system in New York State at this time.)
+(Small third-party administrators cannot use the E-Response system to manage multiple accounts at this time.)

 Q: Who can use SIDES or SIDES E-Response?

 A: SIDES E-Response is available free of charge to every employer.
-Small third-party administrators (TPAs) cannot use the E-Response system in New York State at this time.
+Small third-party administrators (TPAs) cannot use the E-Response system to manage multiple accounts at this time.

 Q: What kind of information is exchanged through SIDES and SIDES E-Response?